 ALEXANDRIA, Va.
-(July 21, 2020) – The National Community Pharmacists Association announced that three teams of pharmacy students have been named finalists in the 2020 Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.
-Teams of pharmacy students from the University of Arkansas for Medical Sciences College of Pharmacy, the University of Iowa College of Pharmacy, and the University of North Carolina Eshelman School of Pharmacy will present their business plans in a live competition on Oct.
-17, 2020 at the NCPA Annual Convention in Nashville, Tenn.
+(July 22, 2021) — The National Community Pharmacists Association is pleased to announce that teams of pharmacy students from the Medical University of South Carolina, the University of Arkansas for Medical Sciences College of Pharmacy, and the University of Texas at Austin College of Pharmacy have been named finalists in the 2021 Good Neighbor Pharmacy NCPA Pruitt-Schutte Student Business Plan Competition.
+The three teams will present their business plans in a live competition on Oct.
+9, 2021 at the NCPA Annual Convention in Charlotte, N.C.
+The winning team will be announced on Oct.
+10 as part of the convention’s First General Session.

-Team members from these three schools will compete for first, second, and third place in an exciting, live competition for the following awards:
+Team members from final three schools will compete for the following first, second, and third place awards:

 - First Place: $3,000 to the NCPA student chapter and $3,000 contributed to the school in the dean’s name to promote independent pharmacy.